abinit/abinit/doc/tutorial/eph4mob.md

 Note that in order to get sensible results, one should use a denser DFPT $\qq$-mesh (around 9x9x9), and a larger energy cutoff for the planewave basis set ([[ecut]]).
-The inputs of this tutorial have been tuned so that the computations are quite fast, but they are not converged.
+The inputs of this tutorial have been tuned so that the computations are quite fast, but they are quite far from convergence.
 In real life, you should perform convergence studies to find suitable parameters.

 ### Double-grid technique